Making a positive difference

 4 Working in a sustainable way

 Part of being a good business is being aware of our footprint on our environment and doing what we can to minimise it.
 We’ve identified a number of ways we can make a positive difference.
-They include the careful consideration of the needs and methods of business travel, the reduction and recycling of paper and food waste throughout our offices and our ‘Biggest Power Loser’ campaign to create awareness of efficient energy consumption.
-Our lights automatically switch off when a room is empty and the printers and computers which automatically power off outside of business hours.
+They include the careful consideration of the needs and methods of business travel, the reduction and recycling of paper and food waste throughout our offices and regular internal campaigns such as the ‘Biggest Power Loser’ competition to create awareness of efficient energy consumption, and Love Food Hate Waste Week.